beaker-project/beaker/documentation/admin-guide/installation.rst

 By default, the script asks for your approval before beginning the task upload.
-If that is not suitable for your purpose, you may specify a :option:`--force` switch so that the script may run without any user intervention.
-The :option:`--debug` switch turns on verbose logging messages on the standard output.
+If that is not suitable for your purpose, you may specify a :option:`--force <beaker-sync-tasks --force>` switch so that the script may run without any user intervention.
+The :option:`--debug <beaker-sync-tasks --debug>` switch turns on verbose logging messages on the standard output.